DaJoNel/wpda/README.md

 2. Navigate to that IP address in a web browser of your choice on the host machine.
     *Or, if using a GUI version of Ubuntu for the server, navigate to* `localhost` *on the virtual machine.*

+## Known Issues

+1. Users must be created using `python manage.py createsuperuser` because client-side user registration fails.

+2. The "Watch a New Place" function does nothing because I cannot figure out how to make Ember run the script.